stat6250-s17/course-questions-wiki/week-03/README.md

 - Answer (akumar30−stat6250): No.
 - Question (hhu9−stat6250): what is the result except for 'running error' if you do not write a complete statement?
 - Question (aoneill2-stat6250): Besides syntax errors and data errors, what is the third type of error that SAS can detect?
-- Question (aoneill2-stat6250): SAS can detect syntax, data, and execution-time errors.
+- Answer (aoneill2-stat6250): SAS can detect syntax, data, and execution-time errors.